FlatTurtle/sites-thepassport/README.md

 Make sure the folders in `app/storage` are writable.

-Next, publish the **SiteCore** configuration files and assets using the following artisan command:
+The `composer install` command will automatically trigger the `php artisan flatturtle:install`.
+This command publishes the **SiteCore** configuration files and assets to your local installation.

-	php artisan flatturtle:install

 Updating
 --------